ChristineLumen/Dashboard-in-Excel/README.md

 Source: <a href="https://www.kaggle.com/datasets/adarsh0806/influencer-merchandise-sales">Kaggle, Merchandise Sales</a>

 ### Tools
-- Excel - Data Analysis and Dashboards
+- Excel: Data Analysis and Dashboards
-- Python - Basic Sentiment Analysis
+- Excel: Visualization

 ### Exploratory Data Analysis
 The EDA explores the merchandise dataset to answer key questions, such as:
 - Which merchandise categories are most popular across different age segments?